KimaCuda/SAtest/README.md

 # SAtest
-Trying to code simulated annealing meta heuristics from scratch The problem used is TSP (Traveling Salesman Problem) with adjustable number of city.
+Trying to code simulated annealing meta heuristics from scratch.

+The problem used is TSP (Traveling Salesman Problem) with adjustable number of city.